pitfalls/MakeSlanyGreatAgain/ReadMe.txt

 Additional our webhoster is unstable during the day, but it is really well @night and at @morning :)
 (->FreeWebHoster)

+Testcoverage.zip with the achived 95% coverage is uploaded for backup :)

 Cheers
 TeamHobbit